 Chancellor’s Summit on Precision Academics

-The Precision Academics Workgroup will host the Chancellor’s Summit on Precision Academics, a day focused on informing and improving instruction through the use of student learning data, at Georgia State University on June 14, 2019.
+The Precision Academics Workgroup hosted the day-long event day focused on informing and improving instruction through the use of student learning data at Georgia State University.

-Featuring Charla Long, Executive Director of the Competency-Based Education Network (C-BEN), this presentation focused on: What is CBE?
+Featuring Charla Long, executive director of the Competency-Based Education Network (C-BEN), this presentation focused on: What is CBE?
 Who is doing CBE?
 Why are institutions pursuing CBE?
-What is the current State of the Field – (featuring the AIR survey highlights); C-BEN's Quality Framework and how to take the next steps in CBE by participating in Network and in CBExchange.
+What is the current state of the field? (featuring the AIR survey highlights and C-BEN's Quality Framework), and how to take the next steps in CBE by participating in Network and CBExchange.

 On-Time Intervention Using Analytics in Online Classes